 Do not stop the blower if there are high outlet pressures in the outlet piping.
 Unload the outlet piping prior to shutting down the blower.

 Stop the blower by turning off the motor.
-Isolate the blower from the vacuum system and vent the blower to atmosphere.
-Turn off the cooling water, if the blower is water cooled.
-Stop the backing pump.
-See the component instruction manual.
+Isolate the blower from the vacuum system and vent the blower to the atmosphere.